dd32/td-gh-ex/readme.txt

 == Change log ==

+Version 3.6, 2018-12-01
+Fixed a critical problem with the sanitize callback that prevented some customizer options from saving.

 Version 3.5, 2018-11-23
 Updated the readme file and the documentation.
 Minor code style changes to better comply with WordPress coding standards.